The Ultimate Guide to MSR Fuel

 Cooking with MSR Pocket Rocket Stove Deluxe and fuel canister

 Everything else runs on liquid fuel—either exclusively white gas or “multi-fuel” stoves that are engineered to run on anything from clean white gas camp fuel to alcohol and diesel fuel.
 To help boil that down (pun intended), check out these tips on finding fuel internationally.
-It includes a handy chart to make sure that you’re using the proper terms for each type of fuel by region.
+It includes a handy chart to ensure you’re using the proper terms for each type of fuel by region.
 If you have any uncertainty about your stove, just ask us and we’ll be happy to help identify it.

-Armed with all of this information, you should be prepared to take your MSR stove anywhere you dream of, with the fuel you need, for any type of adventure.
+Armed with all this information, you should be prepared to take your MSR stove anywhere you dream of, with the fuel you need, for any type of adventure.

 Related Posts: